ternarydata/airflow-fargate-basic/README.md

 complete;
 your delete request will succeed once CloudFormation deletes the network interface.
 Go back to the terminal and wait for CloudFormation to finish deleting resources.
-(You can also monitor cloud formation through the console.)
+(You can also monitor CloudFormation through the console.)

 ## Next steps